dktanwar/SeuratExplorer/README.md

 - Xenium data, usually named with ‘Xenium’.

-- Visium HD data, usually named with ‘Xenium’.
+- Visium HD data, usually named with ‘Visium’.

 - CITE-seq data,for the data of antibody-derived tags, usually named with ‘ADT’.